- What Is Apple Cider Vinegar?

 - Take precautions when trying to consume ACV mocktails.

-- To maximise the benefits of ACV, buy organic.
+- To maximise the benefits, buy organic ACV.

 - Do not consume plain ACV as it can erode your tooth enamel and oesophagus.
 Dilute it in water or any other liquid (non-vinegar/non-acidic) and drink it.

 - Immediately rinse your mouth with water after consuming apple cider vinegar to protect your enamel from harm.